Standing as a candidate

 Councillors represent the people of St Helens.
 They are elected to become a member of the council when local elections are held.
-We have 48 councillors, three each for the 16 areas of St Helens, known as Wards.
+We have 48 councillors, representing 18 areas known as wards.
 Councillors are usually elected for four years.

 The duty of councillors is to the whole community, but they have a special responsibility to champion the needs of all the constituents in their ward.
 Councillors have to agree to follow a code of conduct to ensure high standards in the way they go about their duties.

 If you wish to stand for election, you must be:

 - A British citizen, a citizen of the Commonwealth, the Republic of Ireland or of another European State

 - Included on the Register of Electors for St Helens, or be someone who has either lived or worked in the borough for the 12 months preceding the election

 You need to be nominated to stand as a candidate at the election by:

 - Two electors of the electoral ward (as your proposer and seconder)